mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/02-typing.md

 ### Why bother with Mondrian types?

-After working through these examples you may wonder why do we need to jump through all these extra hoops to get a Typescript's type?
-In the end each of the Mondrian models gets inferred as a Typescript's type so why not write that directly?
+After working through these examples you may wonder why do we need to jump through all these extra hoops to get a TypeScript's type?
+In the end each of the Mondrian models gets inferred as a TypeScript's type so why not write that directly?

-The point is that, thanks to these definitions, Mondrian can automatically generate a lot of boilerplate code for you: for example [encoders](./03-encode.md) and [decoders](./04-decode.md).
-Moreover can a Modnrian model can be navigated in order to automatically generate documentation.
+First of all, TypeScript types are only at compile time and they totally desappear at runtime.
+This means that they cannot be used, for example, to validate a piece of data or to provide documentation.

+Moreover, having a schema you can navigate it to automatically generate any kind of present or future artifact directly inferred by your domain model.

 ## Utility functions